The key components of Kubernetes autoscaling

 Pod Disruption Budget

-Pod disruption budgets allow you to configure the amount of Pods that can be down simultaneously from voluntary disruptions.
+Pod disruption budgets allow you to configure the number of Pods that can be down simultaneously from voluntary disruptions.
 Voluntary disruptions are mostly triggered by the application owner or cluster administrator.
 This happens for example when a deployment is changed or a node is drained.
-The scheduler makes sure that when it’s evicting Pods, it keeps enough Pods running from the same deployment, statefulset or other controller to don’t exceed the Pod disruption budget.
+The scheduler makes sure that when it’s evicting Pods, it keeps enough Pods running from the same deployment, statefulset or other controllers to don’t exceed the Pod disruption budget.

 The cluster autoscaler is performing cluster administrator actions like draining a node to scale the cluster down.
-That’s why it’s important to configure these correctly when you want the cluster to autoscale and autoheal.
+That’s why it’s important to configure these correctly when you want the cluster to autoscale and auto-heal.

 apiVersion: policy/v1beta1 kind: PodDisruptionBudget metadata: name: myapp spec: maxUnavailable: 1 selector: matchLabels: app: myapp

 Example of a Pod Disruption Budget that allows for 1 Pod to be unavailable at the same time.

 With a Horizontal Pod Autoscaler, you specify which metrics decide if the number of replicas should scale up or down.
 You can use per-Pod resource metrics like CPU and memory or custom metrics like the number of requests/second, the Pod is receiving.

 Resource metrics can be defined as utilization value, e.g.;

 metrics: - type: Resource resource: name: cpu target: type: Utilization averageUtilization: 90 - type: Resource resource: name: memory target: type: Utilization averageUtilization: 90